frntc/Sidekick64/README.md

 You also need some pinheaders (obviously), a 2x20 female pin header, and buttons.
 And optionally (but recommended) a SSD1306 OLED (4 pin connector).

+J5 and J10 provide pins to connect the Sidekick64-PCB to the HIRAM-signal of the CPU (pin 28, required for kernal-replacement) and the SID chip-select (pin 8, required for SID-emulation).
+These two signals are unfortunately not available at the expansion port.
+If you do not connect one (or both) use a jumper to connect then to GND.

 d=0..3 is an external delay of the multiplexer switching signal.
 Right now you only need to connect the center one to d=0.

 ## Quick start

 The easiest way (and probably the one most will use) is to copy the image onto an SD card.
 It contains the main Sidekick64-software combining various functionality accessibly from a menu.
-You can configure this menu by editing SD:C64/sidekick64.cfg and copying your Easyflash/MagicDesk/CBM80 .CRTs (others not supported), .PRG, .D64s, Final Cartridge 3/Action Replay >4.x CRTs and Kernal ROMs (.bin raw format) to the respective subdirectories.
+You can configure this menu by editing SD:C64/sidekick64.cfg and copying your Easyflash/MagicDesk/CBM80 .CRTs (others not supported), .PRG, .D64s, Final Cartridge 3/Action Replay >4.x CRTs and kernal ROMs (.bin raw format) to the respective subdirectories.

-From the menu you can select/browse (should be self-explanatory), please RESET for 1-2 seconds to get back to the main menu from other functionality.
-Sometimes “button 2” has extra function (e.g. freezing, reactivating Sideback after exit to basic, toggle LEDs in sound emulation, ...).
-You can also combine Geo/NeoRAM with Kernal-replacement and then launch a program, or use sound emulation (currently: analog output) with the .PRG launcher.
+From the menu you can select/browse (should be self-explanatory), by pressing RESET ('button #1') for 1-2 seconds you get back to the main menu from other functionality.
+Sometimes 'button #2' has extra function (e.g. freezing, reactivating Sideback after exit to basic, toggle LEDs in sound emulation, ...).
+You can also combine Geo/NeoRAM with kernal-replacement and then launch a program, or use sound emulation (currently: analog output) with the .PRG launcher.

-IMPORTANT: when using a SID (or replacement) which supports register reading (= essentially all but the non-Ultimate SwinSIDs) then run the SID+FM emulation only with “register read” in the settings menu turned OFF.
+IMPORTANT: when using a SID (or replacement) which supports register reading (= essentially all but the non-Ultimate SwinSIDs) then run the SID+FM emulation only with *register read* in the settings menu turned *OFF*.
 Otherwise the RPi and the SID may write to the bus at the same time, and this may not be a good idea.

 Although the circuitry has pull-ups/pull-downs to not mess with the bus at boot time, I recommend to boot the RPi first and then turn on the C64.
 The RPi is ready when the splash screen appears.